zuzanadobes/DRLND-Project-Navigation/README.md

 # DRLND-Project-Navigation

-Udacity Project #1 Navigation - using For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+Draft submission to Udacity of project code towards the completion of the nano degree "Deep Reinforcement Learning" (DRL).
+Project #1 called "Navigation" trains an agent to navigate (and collect bananas!) in a large, square world.

 ### Introduction